 On GOV.UK, you can also find the following introductory guides which you may find useful:

-Your responsibilities as a new employer, including payroll, payments to HMRC and employment rights and checks you must make to ensure new employees are entitled to work in the UK and vital information to get before paying them.
+Your responsibilities as a new employer, including employment rights and checks you must make to ensure new employees are entitled to work in the UK.

 This government guide dispels common misconceptions about taking somebody on if you are a first-time employer